AppSora/docs/docs/guide/docker.md

 ## V2

+> [!WARNING]
+> Some configurations are needed to run both frontend and backend.
+Please read the [Docker Usage](https://docs.docker.com) & [Configuration guide](https://docs.amvstr.me/docs/guide/configuration) to know more.

 We do not have docker for frontend and backend yet but we can provide you with the `Dockerfile` for the backend.
 You can use this to create your own Docker image for backend.

 ### Frontend